-- Nutrien produces between 55% and 60% of the potash mined in North America annually. - Nutrien controls an estimated 40% of potassium-fertilizer sales in North America. - Mosaic produces 35% of North America's potash output. - Mosaic controls 35% of the continent's potassium fertilizer sales. - There are only three other firms in the entire country that produce potash fertilizer and none of them are remotely large enough to serve as competitors to Nutrien and Mosaic's dominant position.
+- Nutrien produces between 55% and 60% of the potash mined in North America annually. - Nutrien controls an estimated 40% of potassium-fertilizer sales in North America. - Mosaic produces 35% of North America's potash output. - Mosaic controls 35% of the continent's potassium fertilizer sales. - The third (but smaller) rival is Intrepid Potash. - The fourth (smaller) rival is K+S. - No one else produces potassium fertilizer in North America.